 - 1. List the nominee's efforts to accelerate cleanup at sites. - 2.
-Identify the number of acres or percentage of land cleaned up and subsequently transferred back to the community to date, relative to progress made by other installations, other Military Service and Defense Agency, and DoD restoration goals. - 3.
+Identify the number of acres or percentage of land cleaned up and subsequently transferred back to the installation's use (or community under BRAC or other land transfer agreement) relative to progress made by other installations, other DoD Components, and DoD restoration goals. - 3.
 Describe initiatives to integrate property reuse/development into site cleanups. - 4.
 Give examples of streamlining in the environmental restoration process that have resulted in accelerated cleanups. - 5.
 Describe program optimization efforts that supported accelerated site cleanup or provided cost avoidance.